noufzumaia/xrwvm-fullstack_developer_capstone1/README.md

   python3 manage.py runserver

 ## Build the client side
-Open a New Terminal and switch to the client directory. cd /home/project/xrwvm-fullstack_developer_capstone/server/frontend
+Open a New Terminal and switch to the client directory: cd /home/project/xrwvm-fullstack_developer_capstone/server/frontend

-Install all required packages. npm install
+Install all required packages: npm install

-Run the following command to build the client. npm run build
+Run the following command to build the client: npm run build

 ### Optional: